 It is important to address the issues of how data will be generated and how it will be made available to the scientific and engineering or scholarly communities during and after the project, as appropriate.
 Different communities have different standards, best practices, and requirements.
 Your DMP should be aligned with these as your proposal will be reviewed by your peers who are familiar with these practices.

 UF Research Computing staff will gladly assist you in developing a DMP and the associated budget, if appropriate, for your proposed project.
 We will provide support and implementation for executing the plan once it is funded.

-- The University of Florida College of Engineering provides this guide to writing DMP.
+- The University of Florida College of Engineering provide CoE Data Management Plan Instructions for writing a DMP.

-- The University of Florida Department of Astronomy provides this DMP guide.
+- The University of Florida Department of Astronomy provides this Astronomy NSF DMP Guide.

 Many universities have published guidelines for writing data management plans.
 Here are a few that may have useful suggestions for your discipline or project.